 The meeting went well and we booked our photographer.
 After the wedding I realised how great it was that we did not have to interact with our photographer all day, and it just happened without any problems.
 The results were also just what we wanted, relaxed images of us both enjoying the day with our friends and family, a few formal family group photographs and detail shots of the cake and tables.
 I never thought I would start photographing weddings but it made me realise there must be other couples that would want a similar relaxed informal style.
-At this stage I never new I would spend the next twelve years photographing weddings.
+At this stage I never new I would spend the next fifteen years photographing weddings.

 Shortly after we got married our friends started getting married, and after attending a friends wedding I came back with about six black and white images I liked.
 One of the images became the logo for our new wedding photography business.
 I set up the wedding photography business and decided to call it Richard Barley Photography.
 I used the domain name www.pureprints.com to test the market, and produced a website that was like a commercial image library with one section for wedding photography.
 We booked twenty six weddings in the first year and forty six in the second year which gave me a very good start.
 I was able to produce a wedding photography portfolio and another website www.richardbarley.co.uk.

 I have now photographed over three hundred weddings and teach photography courses to help people improve their photography skills and get past the complicated digital cameras we all have to use.
 I believe in mastering the basic techniques first and not complicating the process.
-I have been asked by many students "How did you do it" and I hope I can now share with you twenty eight years of experience as an amateur and professional photographer buying and selling cameras and running a photography business.
+I have been asked by many students "How did you do it" and I hope I can now share with you thirty three years of experience as an amateur and professional photographer buying and selling cameras and running a photography business.